Before you hit the road, get ready with these tips

 So, if traveling in fall, winter or spring, do a little research on travel forums, national park websites, Department of Transportation bulletins and other resources to see what kind of challenges Mother Nature may throw your way.

-Road-tripping between national parks is an American pastime — whether you and the family want to catch the sunrise over the Grand Canyon, marvel at the red-rock scenery of Utah’s national parks or see wildlife in its element at Yellowstone.
+Long-distance road trips between national parks are an American pastime — whether you and the family want to catch the sunrise over the Grand Canyon, marvel at the red-rock scenery of Utah’s national parks or see wildlife in its element at Yellowstone.

 But as visitors to national parks increase to record-setting levels, advance planning is more necessary than ever.
 If you’re planning a uniquely American road trip, it helps to plan around lodging, the possibility of timed-entry permits and when in the day you should visit.